The basic journey looks like this –

 Departs Tortosa at 13.15 arrives Valderrobres approx 14.20.

-In Valderrobres you’ll be met by some people from community at 14.20 for 4×4 trip into the mountains.
+In Valderrobres you’ll be met by the Akashavana community at 14.20 for a 4×4 trip into the mountains.

-You have the option of walking the last 8km (5 miles) up to the retreat centre from Penarroya de Tastavins – we will take your luggage if you choose this option.
-It is a hilly 2-hour walk, and we will provide directions.
+You have the option of walking the last 8km (5 miles) up to the retreat centre from Peñarroya de Tastavins – we will take your luggage if you choose this option.
+It is a hilly two hour walk, and we will provide directions and a map.

-Note for the retreat team or anyone arriving for events other than the start of a retreat: there is only one later bus – Monday to Friday – leaving Tortosa 18.00 arriving Valderrobres 19.05.
-On Saturdays and Sundays there is no bus service at all.
-Please get in touch with the community if it looks like you have to arrive on a weekend.
+Note for the retreat team or anyone arriving for events other than the start of a retreat: there are two later buses on weekdays, leaving Tortosa at 16.00 and 19.00 On Saturdays and Sundays there is a more limited bus service.

 Below you’ll find the following –